anushkamantri/ootd-recsys/README.md

 1. **Missing API Key**:
    - Ensure the `YOUR_ACCESS_KEY` environment variable is set.
 2. **Port Conflicts**:
-   - If the API server fails to start, check if port `8000` is in use.
+   - If the API server fails to start, check if port `8000` is already in use and clear it for usage.
 Change the port in `run_ootd_api.R` if needed.
 3. **Image Download Errors**:
    - Verify the URLs in the scraped data and ensure they are valid.